Arfstrom Consulting

 Searching for Grace Kelly, Callahan

-The Signature of All Things (First half only, see below), Gilbert
+The Signature of All Things, Gilbert

 *Bitter in the Mouth, Truong (Write more!)